samyok/gophergrades/README.md

 [![GopherGrades](frontend/public/images/home-og.png)](https://umn.lol)
 # GopherGrades v2!

 GopherGrades is a web app that allows you to look up past grades for courses at the University of Minnesota.
 The frontend is built with NextJS, SQLite, and ChakraUI.
-The backend is written in Python to wrangle the data provided to us by the U.
+The backend is written in Python utilizing the pandas library to wrangle data provided to us by the [Office of Data Access and Privacy](https://ogc.umn.edu/data-access-and-privacy) and [The Office of Undergraduate Education Academic Support Resources](https://github.com/umn-asr/courses).

 # Running Locally